 The communities we support are likely to face, or are already facing:

-- Discrimination based on nationality, refugee status, sexuality and gender identity: Marginalized people may be barred from hospitals, experience harassment or physical violence, or become the victims of discriminatory laws passed by their governments under the guise of containing the pandemic.
+- Discrimination based on nationality, refugee status, sexuality and gender identity: Marginalized people are being barred from hospitals, experiencing harassment or physical violence, or become the victims of discriminatory laws passed by their governments under the guise of containing the pandemic.

-- Ineffective health systems and unequal access to healthcare: The pandemic will likely exacerbate pre-existing barriers to care for women and girls, refugees, sex workers and others seeking healthcare.
+- Ineffective health systems and unequal access to healthcare: In many countries, the pandemic has exacerbated pre-existing barriers to care for women and girls, refugees, sex workers and others seeking healthcare.

-- An utter lack of government transparency and information about the virus: Misinformation spread by governments and lack of reliable information will prevent marginalized populations from educating themselves and keeping themselves safe.
+- An utter lack of government transparency and information about the virus: Misinformation spread by governments and lack of reliable information is preventing marginalized populations from educating themselves and keeping themselves safe.

-- Sweeping roll-backs of human rights protections: Governments will likely undermine human rights as they take severe steps to limit the virus’s spread.
+- Sweeping roll-backs of human rights protections: Governments are undermining human rights as they take severe steps to limit the virus’s spread.
 These setbacks are likely to persist long into the future.